Physics-Driven Construction of Compact Primitive Gaussian Density Fitting Basis Sets: Formalism

 Our initial instinct was to model orbital occupancies in \cref{eq:2-barE-dx} by Fermi-Dirac distribution (with heuristics for the temperature).
 Unfortunately such an approach did not prove fruitful.
 Using atomic mean-field ensemble orbitals often used as initial guess for atomic density matrix would not suffice, since this will fail to generate nonzero populations for orbitals important in dynamical electron correlation.
 Therefore we developed a simple model for correlated 1-RDM of a neutral atom in an ensemble state using spin-opposite scaled (SOS) first-order M\o{}ller-Plesset perturbation of a model mean-field ensemble density.
 The mean-field density in OBS is obtained by one-shot diagonalization of OBS Fock matrix $\mathbf{F}$ computed from the atomic ensemble density generated by populating subshells of a minimal basis using the atom's reference ground-state electron configuration.
 Such definition for the OBS Fock matrix is utilized in the \code{Libint} library and the \code{MPQC} program under the name ``superposition of atomic densities'' (SOAD) for generating guess Fock matrices for SCF.
 SOAD can be viewed as a simplified version of the popular SAD method\cite{VRG:vanlenthe:2006:JCC}, with differences described for completeness in \cref{app:soad}.

 Diagonalization of SOAD ensemble Fock matrix expressed in OBS AO (see \cref{app:soad}),

 produces energies and OBS AO coefficients of non-self-consistent ensemble orbitals.
-The orbitals are assigned spin-free occupancies $0\leq {\bf n}^{(0)} \leq 2$ using the same spherically-averaged ensemble definition used to construct the SOAD ensemble density and $\mathbf{F}_{\mathrm{SOAD}}$.
+In this work, we have used the spin-free exact two-component 1-body (core) Hamiltonian (sf-1eX2C)\cite{KAS:filatov:2003:JCP, VRG:kutzelnigg:2005:JCP, VRG:peng:2013:JCP} to construct the $\mathbf{F}_{\mathrm{SOAD}}$ matrix to account for scalar relativistic effects.
+In general the model orbital energies of the atomic subshells obtained from \cref{eq:fc=sce} do not match the canonical order of Aufbau principle (Madelung rule) or even the order produced by self-consistent field in the given OBS.
+Thus the uncorrelated occupation numbers for the OBS ensemble orbitals ${\bf n}^{(0)}$ are obtained by mapping the spherically-averaged MBS ensemble occupancies ${\bf n}_\mathrm{SOAD}$ (\cref{app:soad}) via:

+where $\mathbf{S}_\mathrm{OBS,MBS}$ is the overlap of OBS and MBS AOs, and $\mathrm{id}$ maps the real-valued matrix argument to the nearest identity matrix.
 Columns in ${\bf C}$ corresponding to zero and nonzero ensemble occupancies are deemed unoccupied ($a,b$) and occupied ($i,j$), respectively.
 These orbitals and the corresponding orbital energies are used to compute opposite-spin ensemble M\o{}ller-Plesset first-order amplitudes: